Subtopic · Network & API Mocking for Reliable Tests

 Dynamic Payload Manipulation & Stateful Mocking #

 Static fixtures often fail to capture complex user journeys.
 By leveraging dynamic request handlers, engineers can mutate payloads in-flight based on test context.
-For modern applications utilizing typed schemas, Stubbing GraphQL Queries in Cypress requires parsing the req.body operation name and injecting context-aware mock data without breaking resolver chains or violating type contracts.
+For GraphQL endpoints, parse req.body.operationName to identify the query and return operation-specific mock data without violating type contracts.

 Production-Ready Example (cypress/e2e/checkout.spec.cy.ts):